 Minimum Requirements for a Support Boat

-The following criterion is in compliance with the rules set by the Takapuna Beach Cup organisers and must be followed.
-Support boats will be randomly inspected by a Maritime NZ officer on Saturday morning and those not meeting the criteria will be forced to resign as Support Boat.
+The following criterion is in compliance with the rules set by the Takapuna Beach Cup organisers, and must be followed.
+Support boats will be randomly inspected by a Maritime NZ officer on Saturday morning and those not meeting the criteria will be forced to resign as a Support Boat.

 - Vessels must be a minimum of 5m in length